openfisca/openfisca-doc/source/simulate/profile-simulation.md

 17.1 s ± 49.2 ms per loop (mean ± std. dev. of 3 runs, 10 loops each)
 ```

-Statistically irrelevant :/ but hey! we've learned quite a lot during the journey :)
+Statistically irrelevant :/ but hey!
+Life is about the journey, not the destination :)

 But now what?
 Reduce recursion?
 But how?
 Split-Apply-Combine?